Kompreya/Runelite-Sans-Jagex-Launcher/README.md

   a) Copy the env variable values obtained from step 3 to the script, into their relevant fields
   b) For RUNELITE_DIR=, set the actual path to your .runelite/repository2
   c) Change the path after -XX:ErrorFile= to the path to your .runelite/logs/jvm_crash_pid_%p.log location
+  d) Also, verify the Runelite version and your path to your jvm, and update those accordingly.
+If you know what you're doing, you can modify the various other java arguments.

 5) Save your script and make it executable, such as with:
    ```